• Skip to primary navigation

 If you've never had grilled cabbage you are in for surprise.
 It's hardy, super light in calories and very filling.
 I flavor mine with a bit of lemon juice, worcestershire sauce, pepper and bacon bits but you could really use anything.
 Even the toddler was intrigued by this one and asked for a bite.
 He gave it 2 thumbs up.
 The husband didn't eve bother trying it.
 Just not his thing.

-• ¼ tsp ground black pepper (more or less to taste)
+• ¼ teaspoon ground black pepper (more or less to taste)

 • 1 Medium Head of Cabbage